-Forget grand political ideologies, what Africa needs today is true equality; true equality in which all are held accountable in the same manner.
-We cannot talk of democracy where misinformation is the backbone and that democracy means minority rights are persistently voted away by a majority based on a bio-social coincidence, and nothing else.
+We must forget grand political ideologies, what Africa needs today is true equality; true equality in which all are held accountable in the same manner.
+We cannot talk of democracy where misinformation is the backbone and where that democracy means minority rights are persistently voted away by a majority based on a bio-social coincidence, and nothing else.